JuliaNLSolvers/NLsolve.jl/README.md

 * `extended_trace`: should additional algorithm internals be added to the state trace?
 Default: `false`.

-# Mixed-complementarity problems
+# Mixed complementarity problems

-Given a multivariate function `f` and two vectors `a` and `b`, the solution to the mixed-complementarity problem (MCP) is a vector `x` such that one of the following holds for every index `i`:
+Given a multivariate function `f` and two vectors `a` and `b`, the solution to the mixed complementarity problem (MCP) is a vector `x` such that one of the following holds for every index `i`:

 * either `f_i(x) = 0` and `a_i <= x_i <= b_i`